History of NFL draft in Timeline

 2019: NFL Draft in Nashville

-Due to the COVID-19 pandemic, the 2020 NFL draft was held virtually, with team coaches and GMs conducting it via phone and internet.
+Due to the COVID-19 pandemic, the 2020 NFL draft, originally scheduled to be held in Las Vegas, was conducted virtually with team coaches and GMs using phone and internet.

-In 2020, Trey Wingo left ESPN, and Mike Greenberg, host of Get Up!, took over as ESPN's host for the first two nights of the draft in 2021.
+In 2020, Mike Greenberg, host of Get Up!, took over as ESPN's host for the first two nights of the draft after Wingo left ESPN.

-The NFL Draft was held by various electronic communications in 2020.
+In 2020, the NFL draft was held by various electronic communications with no set location.

 2021: NFL Draft in Cleveland

-In 2022, after a two-year wait, the NFL draft was held in Las Vegas.
-Adam Schefter missed the draft, Mel Kiper Jr. participated virtually, and Kirk Herbstreit dropped out of ABC's coverage due to blood clots.
+After a two-year wait, the 2022 NFL draft was held in Las Vegas.
+ESPN's Adam Schefter missed the draft due to his son's college graduation, and Mel Kiper Jr. participated virtually due to his COVID-19 vaccination status.
+Kirk Herbstreit dropped out of ABC's draft coverage due to blood clots.

 2023: NFL Draft in Kansas City

-The NFL Draft was held in Kansas City in 2023.
+In 2023, the NFL draft was held in Kansas City.

-For the 2024 NFL draft, the league eased its rules to allow juniors to participate in three college football postseason all-star games: the Senior Bowl, East–West Shrine Bowl and the HBCU Legacy Bowl.
+For the 2024 NFL draft the league eased its rules to allow juniors to participate in three college football postseason all-star games: the Senior Bowl, East–West Shrine Bowl and the HBCU Legacy Bowl, while all other all-star games will not be allowed to invite underclassmen.

-The 2024 NFL draft in Detroit set an all-time attendance record with more than 775,000 visitors.
+The 2024 NFL draft in Detroit set the all-time attendance record with more than 775,000 attendees.

 Once the 2022 NFL draft starts, picks from the 2025 draft become eligible to be traded.